 - Check with your insurer that your insurance will cover the work you’re doing, including your volunteers

 - You should always keep your volunteers safe.
-Here’s a template lone working policy you can use – make sure you make it available to your volunteers: click here.
+Here’s a Sample Volunteer Personal Safety and Lone Working Policy, Procedure & Guidance (courtesy of Northumberland CVA).
+Please adapt as necessary – make sure you make it available to your volunteers.

 - How are you protecting the people you want to help?

 - If the people that you are helping are vulnerable, it is good practice to complete a risk assessment, particularly in order to reduce the risk of spreading the virus and the risk of fraud when the exchange of money is involved.
-There is a simple template here.
+Sample risk assessments.